The Ultimate Guide to Long-Term Care (LTC) Nursing

 How to Become a Long-Term Care Nurse

-Both LPNs and RNs can work in LTC settings without requiring any additional certifications, except perhaps a Basic Life Support (BLS) certification, which can be obtained through the American Red Cross or the American Heart Association.
+Both LPNs and RNs can work in long-term care settings without requiring any additional certifications, except perhaps a Basic Life Support (BLS) certification, which can be obtained through the American Red Cross or the American Heart Association.
 However, there are many certifications available for nurses, including the following:

 - NAPNES offers a long-term care certification for LPNs.